mathurinm/celer/README.rst

 Install the released version
 ============================

-Assuming you have a working Python environment, e.g. with Anaconda you can `install celer with pip <https://pypi.python.org/pypi/celer/>`__.
+Assuming you have a working Python environment, e.g., with Anaconda you can `install celer with pip <https://pypi.python.org/pypi/celer/>`__.

 From a console or terminal install celer with pip: